qchenevier/MBA_memoire/doc/action_actor.md

 - information combined with understanding and capability.
 - perception, skills, training, common sense, and experience.

+Knowledge consists of that mix of contextual information, values, experience, and rules.
+Knowledge involves the synthesis of multiple sources of information over time.
+The amount of human contribution increases along the continuum from data to information to knowledge [@Rowley2007].

 Summarizing these definitions, knowledge might be viewed as a mix of information, understanding, capability, experience, skills and values, but it is important to note that not all authors mention all of these elements.
-They differentiate between tacit knowledge as embedded in the individual and explicit knowledge as residing in documents, databases and other recorded formats.
+They differentiate between tacit knowledge as embedded in the individual and explicit knowledge as residing in documents, databases and other recorded formats [@Rowley2007].

-##### Knowledge and Information value lies in Decision-making
+##### Knowledge's value lies in Decision-making

+Knowledge is an intrinsically ambiguous and equivocal term.
+There is still no consensus on the nature of knowledge, except that it is based on perception that can provide a rational justification for it [@Rowley2007]:

+- Knowledge is the combination of data and information, to which is added expert opinion, skills, and experience, to result in a valuable asset which can be used to aid decision making.
+- Knowledge is data and/or information that have been organized and processed to convey understanding, experience, accumulated learning, and expertise as they apply to a current problem or activity.
+- Knowledge builds on information that is extracted from data.
+While data is a property of things, knowledge is a property of people that predisposes them to act in a particular way.

+An author defines knowledge as 'actionable information', and proposes that actionable information allows us to make better decisions and to provide an effective input to dialogue and creativity in organizations.
+Another author suggests that knowledge may be viewed as an understanding of information based on its perceived importance or relevance to a problem area [@Rowley2007].

 The main definition of Value of Information: how much answering a question allows a decision-maker to improve its decision [@Howard1966].